The Moorside nuclear power station could provide 7% of the UK's electricity but after Toshiba pulled out the project, its future is uncertain

 For much of the past decade, the west coast of Cumbria has been preparing itself for the arrival of the NuGen facility - but what is the Moorside nuclear power station plan?

-Slated to provide 7% of the UK’s electricity once coal power ends, existing nuclear reactors come off the grid and demand is expected to double, the nuclear development firm’s £15bn project at Moorside has struggled to get the official go-ahead with owner Toshiba pulling out last year due to financial difficulties.
+Slated to provide 7% of the UK’s electricity as coal power is phased out, the nuclear development firm’s £15bn project at Moorside has struggled to get the official go-ahead with owner Toshiba pulling out earlier this month due to financial difficulties.

 It has led to calls for government intervention to keep the project alive, securing both jobs for the region and future energy supply for Britain.

-The consequences mean the UK will be indefinitely without the NuGen nuclear plant, which was originally mooted to provide power to about six million homes by 2025.
+The reasons behind the breakdown remain unclear, but the consequences mean the UK will be indefinitely without the NuGen nuclear plant, which would have provided power to about six million homes by 2025.

 Here we take a look at the background to the Moorside plant, why its progress has stalled and what it would look like were it to go ahead in future.

 What is the Moorside nuclear power station?
-A look at the background
+A retrospective look

 The rights to a 190-hectare (470-acre) plot north of the Sellafield nuclear plant, in Cumbria, were acquired in October 2009 for £70m by three energy companies.